 Since “deep” massage means something different to everyone, I prefer to use the terms Relaxation and Treatment.
 The intention of a Relaxation massage is to calm the nervous system.
 In general this means the massage will be more “flowy” with passive stretching.
 The intention of a Treatment massage is to address pain and/or gain mobility.
 In general this means there might be more discomfort in the session and I will be communicating with you more.
-I frequently mix both into a session and use all the tools in my belt to get the job done.
+I frequently mix both into a session and use all the Tools in my belt to get the job done.
 Intention is everything!

 I look forward to connecting with you and getting to know your unique system!